General Guide

 BYOK

-Zush includes BYOK with the $10 Pro purchase — connect your own Gemini/Groq/OpenAI/Claude key and rename without a monthly cap, paying only the provider’s per-request cost.
+Zush includes BYOK with paid PRO plans — connect your own Gemini/Groq/OpenAI/Claude key and rename without a monthly cap, paying only the provider’s per-request cost.
 Renamer.ai does not list a BYOK option on their site; you stay on whatever AI service they bundle.

 Local AI mode